akshay111meher/mychain/README.md

 # mychain

-MYCHAIN is go implemenation of basic blockchain in go.
+MYCHAIN basic implementation of blockchain in go.
+Tasks that have been completed till now.

+1) block generation
+2) block verification
+3) accounts generation and crytography